MrWildGear/eve.giveaway/README.md

 1. **Copy the template**: `copy admins.template.txt admins.txt`
 2. **Edit the file**: Replace usernames with your actual admin users
 3. **Format**: One username per line, `#` for comments
+4. **Universal**: Works with any character names from any EVE server
+5. **Flexible**: Supports special characters and spaces in usernames

 ```txt
 <<<<<<< HEAD